maria-salman/wbdv-sp21-project-backend/README.md

 ## **Instructions**
-Our project is hosted remotely at: http://wbdv-sp21-finalproject.herokuapp.com/ This is the back end repo for our project.
-Both the front end and back end repos must be used to run this application.
+Our project is hosted remotely at: http://wbdv-sp21-finalproject.herokuapp.com/

+If you wish to run this app locally, both the front end and back end repos must be used to run the application.
+Steps to run the front end can be found in the README in the front end repo listed above.

 **Steps**
 1. Clone repo